-The Internet is an essential element in 21st century life for education, business and social interaction.
+The internet is an essential element in 21st century life for education, business and social interaction.
 The school has a duty to provide students with quality internet access as part of their learning experience.

 Internet use is a part of the statutory curriculum and a necessary tool for staff and pupils.
 Internet use will enhance learning.
-The school internet access will be designed expressly for pupil use and will include filtering appropriate to the age of pupils.
-Pupils will be taught what internet use is acceptable and what is not and given clear objectives for internet use.
-Pupils will be educated in the effective use of the internet in research, including the skills of knowledge location, retrieval and evaluation.
-Pupils will be taught how to evaluate internet content, including 'fake news'.
-The of internet derived materials by staff and by pupils complies with copyright law.
+The school internet access is designed expressly for pupil use and includes filtering appropriate to the age of pupils; pupils will only use the student server to access the internet.
+Pupils are taught what internet use is acceptable and what is not and given clear objectives for internet use.
+Pupils are educated in the effective use of the internet in research, including the skills of knowledge location, retrieval and evaluation.
+Pupils are taught how to evaluate internet content, including 'fake news'.
+The use of internet derived materials by staff and by pupils complies with copyright law.